 If you have a mini food processor, just mince the garlic and ginger, juice the limes, and pulse everything together until it’s an even consistency.
 You can obviously adjust the flavors to your liking, but the above recipe should give you a really good starting point.

 If you don’t have a food processor, you can mince the garlic and ginger finely and whisk everything together without too much worry.

 Dealing with the Steak

 Now let’s talk about the steak.
-I used a nice, thick Sirloin cut for my version, but that’s hardly a rule.
+I used a nice, thick Sirloin cut for my Steak Noodle Bowl, but that’s hardly a rule.
 Any steak will do the trick here.
 You could use flank steak, skirt steak, or anything similar.
 I would stay away from any super-fatty or bone-in cut just because it’ll be hard to slice later.